stevecalla/emma-react-portfolio/README.md

 I wanted to re-create my portfolio webpage using React to showcase my work and skills to employers who are looking to hire.

+For this project I have implemented the following technologies:
+* React Router
+* React components
+* Components that takes JSON data as a props and dynamically renders an instance of that component (i.e. My ProjectGallery component renders 6 instances of my Project component which uses JSON data as props.)

 ![screenshot of portfolio](./portfolio/public/images/portfolio-screenshot.png)

 ## Table of Contents